sbseltzer/ja-srs-utils/README.md

 # Japanese SRS Utilities

-Formatting utilities for expressive/interactive Japanese SRS cards.
+Formatting utilities for expressive and interactive Japanese SRS cards.
 Merge requests are welcome!

-It is primarily written in Javascript and is intended to work any HTML-formatted card.
-Any SRS that's capable of displaying HTML cards with custom styling and scripting should be suppoted.
+Any SRS that's capable of displaying cards with HTML/CSS/Javascript should be suppoted.

 The idea is to empower the user to make better SRS cards by making simple HTML tweaks.
 No scripting required on the user end!